 Why See This Film: Peter Weir’s wonderfully evocative and atmospheric film looks at the mythic nature of the Australian bush, at late Victorian Australian attempts to recreate Victorian England, at adolescent girls with their intimacy and their dreams, and the ability of the Australian landscape to swallow up intruders.
 The film is at times slow and dreamy, yet with a strong narrative.
 The photography is gorgeous, like a McCubbin painting or a Greek myth, as are the costumes, and the soundtrack, with its unique Pan pipes, adds to the film’s other-worldliness.

-This film is a landmark in the history of Australian film-making: it was our first successful art-house film, and it was our most sophisticated attempt at cinema to that time.
+This film is a landmark in the history of Australian film-making: it was our first successful art-house film, and it was our most sophisticated attempt at cinema up to that time.
 It marked a radical departure from the bush adventure yarns of the 40s and 50s, and from the raucous comedies and rough action flicks of the early 70s, and was part of a renaissance in Australian cinema.
 Director Peter Weir, later went to Hollywood to make Witness, The Truman Show and many other ‘big’ films.
 This film didn’t manage to win him that year’s AFI award for best film or best director, but it is one of our great films, and changed the way we thought about Australian films, opening the way for many new genres to emerge.

 If you liked this film, try: My Brilliant Career (8), The Getting of Wisdom (61), Oscar and Lucinda (99), Walkabout (17)